veekooFIN/GigatronTTL/README.md

 ---------------------------------------------------------------------------------------------------------------

 Its all about fractals.
 Mandelbrot, Julia and Burning Ship.
 You get them in two formats.
-Intger or Floating Point.
+Integer or Floating Point.

 And there is more to choose from individual fractals or all in one programs.
 There are Ascii and Graphics fractals.
 They are drawn line by line or random dot.